Killing of Tyler Cassidy

-Tyler Jordan Cassidy was a 15-year-old boy who was killed by Victoria Police officers in Australia in 2008.
+Tyler Jordan Cassidy was a 15-year-old Australian boy who was killed by Victoria Police officers in Australia in 2008.
 His death influenced changes in the way Victoria Police respond to people presenting as mentally ill, and in the use of tasers.

 Shooting

 Tyler Jordan Cassidy was shot by police and died on 11 December 2008 at All Nations Park in Northcote, Victoria.
 Before the shooting, Cassidy had armed himself with two large knives which he had stolen from a nearby shopping centre and threatened members of the public, insisting that they call the police.
 In the park, police demanded that Cassidy drop the knives, but he did not.
 After attempting to subdue Cassidy twice with pepper spray, three officers fired ten shots from their Smith & Wesson Model 10 .38 Special revolvers, with five of these striking Cassidy.

 Investigations

 The Coroners Court of Victoria found that there was much public commentary of the incident and that the death of "a 15-year-old boy at the hands of the Victoria Police both shocked and bewildered us as a community".
 The competence and impartiality of the internal police investigation was questioned.
 The Coroner's Inquest heard 34 days of evidence from 63 witnesses, and the brief of evidence was 3,710 pages long.

 From the inquest: "He [Cassidy] had been capsicum-sprayed twice without effect and advanced on an officer who became trapped at the top of a skate park bowl, the coroner found.
 Three of the police fired at him after a warning shot and several shots at his legs failed to stop Tyler moving forward with the knives towards [Leading Senior Constable Colin Dods].
 Tyler had been drinking excessively during the night and was found to have a post mortem blood alcohol level of between 0.09g/100ml and 0.11g/100ml."
 State Coroner Jennifer Coate rejected a submission from Cassidy's family that the officers used disproportionate force worthy of criminal charges, or that Cassidy had been standing still when he was fatally shot.

-The incident was blamed on a lack of training and information gathering performed by Victoria Police and also blamed on an individual attempting to attack police while wielding two knives.
+The incident was blamed on a lack of training and information gathering performed by Victoria Police and also blamed on the individual attempting to attack police while wielding two knives.
 Subsequently, all police officers who might come into contact with individuals who appear to be mentally ill in the course of duty are required to undergo a two-day training course twice a year.